open-risk/OpenCPM-Architecture/Rest/README.md

 A RESTful approach:

-1. A server with pyoo that accesses calc workbooks in libreoffice - here python 3 and libreoffice most recent beta are required
+1. A server with pyoo that accesses calc workbooks in libreoffice - here python 3 and libreoffice most recent beta are required.
+Problems with opening multiple instances of LibreOffice Calc.

 2. REST server with OData support, pyslet seems to be the option - has to run python 2.7.
 A tutorial is here http://qtimigration.googlecode.com/svn/ ... ample.html.
 In-memory will do for now.
+The example data does not load properly.

 3. A very simple OData model for the REST server as defined in the tutorial above: requirement (CURVE, PRESENT_VALUE, MARKET _VALUE and so on ), location( adress to the server in 1 where the calcbook resides).
 Then for each rule there will be a additional list of name/value pairs - currency=USF, Method=BASR.